 Mikko Pitkänen, Business Champion of the team, Commercialization process lead

 Pasi A Karjalainen, Professor in Signal and Image Processing.
 Experienced in research commercialization

 Roman Bednarik, Assoc.
 Prof. Expert in eye tracking & human-computer interaction.
 Head of Interactive Technologies research group (uef.fi/int), School of Computing, UEF.

-The team is currently utilizing HUMEA Lab and Microsurgerycenter facilities on Savilahti campus.
+The team members are based at HUMEA Lab and Microsurgery Center facilities on Savilahti campus in Kuopio, Finland.